coady/multimethod/README.md

 * If the `issubclass` relation is ambiguous, [mro](https://docs.python.org/3/library/stdtypes.html?highlight=mro#class.mro) position is used as a tie-breaker.
 * If there are still ambiguous methods - or none - a custom `TypeError` is raised.
-* Default and keyword-only parameters may be annotated, but won't affect dispatching.
+* Keyword-only parameters may be annotated, but won't affect dispatching.
 * A skipped annotation is equivalent to `: object`.
 * If no types are specified, it will inherently match all arguments.